 This project is focused on establishing a laboratory at Cardiff University to support ‘Edge Computing’ research, enabling us to consider a new class of applications (and underlying computational analysis algorithms) that are ‘latency-sensitive’.
-The laboratory will enable us to carry our internationally leading research in cybersecurity, real time data processing and communication networks.
-The laboratory will be realised by a combination of Raspberry Pi and Arduino boards, that are distributed across open spaces and existing laboratories.
-These devices will be integrated with a variety of different sensing capability and security protocols, enabling data acquired from these sensors to be analysed ‘locally’ (i.e. in proximity to the sensing devices).
+The laboratory will enable us to carry out our internationally leading research in cybersecurity, real-time data processing and communication networks.
+The laboratory will be realised by a combination of Raspberry Pi and Arduino boards that are distributed across open spaces and existing laboratories.
+These devices will be integrated with a variety of different sensing capabilities and security protocols, enabling data acquired from these sensors to be analysed ‘locally’ (i.e. in proximity to the sensing devices).

 The Engineering and Physical Sciences Research Council (EPSRC) is a British Research Council that provides government funding for grants to undertake research and postgraduate degrees in engineering and the physical sciences, mainly to universities in the United Kingdom.